hakan42/androidgendrawable-maven-plugin/README.md

    height="96"
 ```

 This will define the bounding box of the drawable content.
-Everything that is drawn outside off this bounding box will no be rendered in the generated PNG drawable.
+Everything that is drawn outside off this bounding box will not be rendered in the generated PNG drawable.
 Inkscape provides a way to make the SVG bounding bow match the content edges.

 1. Open File > Document Properties [CTRL]+[SHIFT]+[D]
 2. In the Page tab Page Size > Custom Size > Resize page to content

 If you want the bounding box to be larger than the content (with extra border), you'll need to add an extra transparent shape that is larger than the content.

 It is preferable for your SVG file dimensions to be a multiple of **32** and adjusted to mdpi so they can be scaled to any density without rounding the bounding box.

-### 9-Patch configuration
+#### 9-Patch configuration

 If you want a SVG file to be generated as a NinePatch PNG, you must provide a NinePatch configuration file that will provide **stretch** and **content** areas configuration for your SVG file.
 The configuration file is a JSON Array containing one entry for each SVG to convert into NinePatch drawable :